deadlyvipers/dojo_rules/introduction.md

-Hi, thi is an introduction
+Hi, this is an introduction, my favorite is Ruby path